nakamasato/mysql-operator/docs/developer-guide/helm.md

     helm install mysql-operator-0.1.0.tgz --generate-name
     ```

-    Optionally, you can add `--set cloudSecretManagerType=gcp --set gcpProjectId=$PROJECT_ID` to use GCP SecretManager to get AdminUser and/or AdminPassword.
+    Optionally, you can add `--set adminUserSecretType=gcp --set gcpProjectId=$PROJECT_ID` to use GCP SecretManager to get AdminUser and/or AdminPassword.

     <details>